+c.
+Clawback Provisions.

-3. Clawback Provisions.
-With recent developments in the regulation of financial institutions and executive compensation, employers are frequently inserting clawback provisions into employment agreements and other executive compensation plans.
+With the developments in the regulation of financial institutions and executive compensation described above, employers are frequently inserting clawback provisions into employment agreements and other executive compensation plans.
 Clawbacks are contractual provisions that require an employee to repay compensation following a specific event or other trigger.
 These provisions are usually triggered upon an employee's termination of employment, in the event of an employee's misconduct, or upon an employee's departure and subsequent work for a competitor.
+Although contractual clawbacks were often inserted into executive agreements to bolster restrictive covenant effectiveness and deter excessive risk-taking and other misconduct, employers have begun to use such provisions for other, broader purposes.
+For example, in early 2013 several banks began to insert clawback provisions into their 2012 bonus awards that allow them to recover cash bonus payments if the employee resigns within two or three years following payment.
+Since then, broad clawback provisions attached to yearend bonuses and other compensation agreements have become popular throughout the financial services industry and in many public companies.